Tomislav Domazet-Lošo: Research

-Domazet's work is a powerful proof of the theory of evolution, although it is assumed that the evolutionary history of the species in 200 years has been mirrored in animal embryonic development, but has not been scientifically confirmed so far.
+Domazet's work can be seen as a proof of the theory of evolution.
+Although it is assumed that the evolutionary history of the species in 200 years has been mirrored in animal embryonic development, it has not been scientifically confirmed so far.
 Novelty is in the discovery of statistics-based genomic phylostratigraphy, which is based on statistics and which can measure the overall evolutionary age of active genes during each stage of embryonic development.
-The genomic phylostratiphraphic method is excellent for the reconstruction of the distant evolutionary past, for example, fifty million or one billion years old, which could only be studied solely with the help of fossils.
+The genomic phylostratigraphic method is excellent for the reconstruction of the distant evolutionary past, for example, fifty million or one billion years old, which could only be studied solely with the help of fossils.
 The loin method was experimentally demonstrated three years ago and the research was done on a zebra fish.
 With the help of genomic phylostratigraphy, it has been shown that approximately in the middle of embryonic development there was a period when all vertebrae were morphologically similar.
 At this stage, which is called filetypes, differences in the appearance of fish, reptiles, and mammals are almost insignificant.

-Genome phylostratigraphy opens up new chapters on research of hard-to-resolve problems in biology and medicine, and it could be particularly important to comprehend the research of tumor genetics.
-Domazet-Lošo and his team, for the first time, have shown in research on hydras that even simple organisms may have tumors, and it follows that the possibility of tumor development is actually an immanent feature of multicellular organisms.
+Genome phylostratigraphy opens up new chapters on research of problems in biology and medicine, and it could be useful in comprehending the research of tumor genetics.
+Domazet-Loš and his team have shown in research on hydras that even simple organisms may have tumors.
+It follows that the possibility of tumor development is actually an immanent feature of multicellular organisms.

+Controversy

+Tomislav was summoned to appear in front of the Ethical board of the Institut Ruđer Bošković to defend his unscientific claims about the Covid-19 and generally mRNA vaccines he publicly expressed.
+His interpretaion of the vaccine was that it was Satanistic, and recommended prayers and confessions as a cure.
+He refused this claiming the whole process infringes upon his religious rights.